 If using clock recovery, the clock recovery unit must be able to handle SSC.
-Use a Tektronix 80A07 clock recovery unit if SSC is present in the signal.
+Use one of the Tektronix BERTScope clock recovery instruments if SSC is present in the signal.

 The TekScope must have an 82A04 Phase Reference Module installed.
 The module minimizes the effect of the SSC on the data by sampling synchronously the data and clock.
 Also, by acquiring the clock in the 82A04 module, 80SJNB characterizes the SSC present in the clock and uses that information to correct the jitter, noise, and BER measurements performed on the data.